 Seeing yet another of their displays of affection, I returned my attention to the narrow, empty street.
 This was a lot to take in.
 It took me a long time to get over Jules.
 In fact, she was one of the reasons I had moved here after college.

 The whole thing with her really messed with my head.
 I don’t know why I couldn’t get myself to just ask her out.
-I always felt like she would have said yes if I had, but I never did.
+I had always felt like she would have said yes if I had, but I never did.
 I’m not sure why I didn’t.
 Maybe I was just too screwed up back then.
 Hell, maybe I’m still screwed up.

 I mean, what have I even done with my life while Laine has been out making himself richer than god?
 Nothing.
 I’m living in the same broken-down house I moved into ten years ago when I got here, and I still barely have a penny to my name.